Recaxis/CEG2350/Labs/Lab02/Lab02.md

 Part 4 Answers

 For each, write the command used or answer the question posed.
+1 'sudo touch sudowho.txt'
+2 the user "root" can read and write, the group and others can only read 3 'sudo vim sudowho.txt'

 Part 5 Answers

-ssh command before configuring config file
+ssh command before configuring config file:
-:

 HostName:

 User: